abdulhady89/Multi-Sat-MARL/README.md

 * Code to perform training rollouts and policy updates are contained within the runner/ folder - there is a runner for each environment.

-* Executable scripts for training with default hyperparameters can be found in the scripts/ folder.
-The files are named in the following manner: train_algo_environment.sh.
+* Executable scripts for training with default hyperparameters can be found in the scripts/train_bsk folder.
+The files are named in the following manner: train_bsk_scenario-name_algorithm-name.sh.
 * Python training scripts for each environment can be found in the scripts/train/ folder.

 * The config.py file contains relevant hyperparameter and env settings.
-Most hyperparameters are defaulted to the ones used in the paper; however, please refer to the appendix for a full list of hyperparameters used.
+Most hyperparameters are defaulted to the ones used in the paper; however, please refer to the appendix of [Official MAPPO paper](https://arxiv.org/abs/2103.01955) for a full list of hyperparameters used.

 ## 2. Installation